-Kim Kardashian Pal Jonathan Cheban Slams Ex Ray J Sex Tape Shocker On ‘Celebrity Big Brother’
+Kim Kardashian Pal Jonathan Cheban Slams Ex Ray J’s Sex Tape Shocker On ‘Celebrity Big Brother’

 “Y’all still j–king off to the sex tape?
 Enjoy!” added Ray J.

 Us Weekly pointed out that it’s not just the singer who owes at least some of his fame to his “X-rated escapades with the reality queen,” noting that Kardashian’s own claim to fame “grew exponentially following the February 2007 release of Kim Kardashian, Superstar.”
-The explicit video, which was originally shot in 2003, starred the Keeping Up With The Kardashians diva and Ray J.
+The explicit video, which was originally shot in 2003, starred the Keeping Up with the Kardashians diva and Ray J.

 Soon after those remarks about his sex tape scandal with Kim, Ray J made his entrance into the Celebrity Big Brother house for the first time.
-Adding a musical touch to his entrance,, his 2013 track “I Hit It First” played.
+Adding a musical touch to his entrance, his 2013 track “I Hit It First” played.
 The track references Kardashian and her romantic history.

-In a blog past last year, the Keeping Up With The Kardashians star got candid about her feelings when it comes to being repeatedly followed by the fallout from her explicit video.
+In a blog past last year, the Keeping Up with the Kardashians star got candid about her feelings when it comes to being repeatedly followed by the fallout from her explicit video.

 “It always seems to come back around to my sex tape.
 Yes, a sex tape that was made 13 years ago.”

-Emphasizing in all caps that the explicit video dates from “13 YEARS AGO,” Kardashian pondered why it continues to be topic for conversation now.
+Emphasizing in all caps that the explicit video dates from “13 YEARS AGO,” Kardashian pondered why it continues to be a topic of conversation now.

 “Literally that lonnng ago.
 And people still want to talk about it?!?!” questioned the reality TV queen.
 “I lived through the embarrassment and fear, and decided to say who cares, do better, move on.”